Tubing in Vang Vieng, Laos (in 2023 and beyond)

 - The first 4 bars are the most popular, and they’re all within a couple of hundred metres of each other so you don’t even need a tube, you can easily swim that section.
 If I was to do it again, I’d prob give the tube a miss.

 - People honestly die here every year so just be careful.
 Most people die from being so drunk they pass out and drown in the river OR showing off and doing crazy rope swings into shallow water.
 Don’t be that guy.

 - Lay off the drugs!
-There’s so many mushrooms, opium and weed kicking around here you’d almost think it’s legal – it’s not.
-But that’s not where my advice stems from, after 4 buckets and 6 beers before 5pm, the last thing you need when you’re trying to swim is imaging huge sharks attacking you and aliens kidnapping you.
-If you have to dabble, don’t don’t it when tubing.
+There are so many mushrooms, opium and weed kicking around here you’d almost think it’s legal – it’s not.
+But that’s not where my advice stems from, after 4 buckets and 6 beers before 5 pm, the last thing you need when you’re trying to swim is imaging huge sharks attacking you and aliens kidnapping you.
+If you have to dabble, don’t do it when tubing.

 Thoughts on Tubing in Vang Vieng?

 In conclusion folks, Vang Vieng seems like a sort of rite-of-passage for the south-east Asian backpacking crew, it really is great fun but it’s not the real Laos, that’s for sure.
 So enjoy it, go crazy but don’t linger, go and see the real Asia after you’ve got your booze hit.
 Happy travels!

 Remember, never travel without travel insurance!
 And never overpay for travel insurance!

 I use HeyMondo.
 You get INSTANT quotes.
 Super cheap, they actually pay out, AND they cover almost everywhere, where most insurance companies don't (even places like Central African Republic etc!).
 You can sign-up here.
 PS You even get 5% off if you use MY LINK!
 You can even sign up if you're already overseas and traveling, pretty cool.

 Also, if you want to start a blog...I CAN HELP YOU!